 External Ids for SREBF1 Gene

 This gene encodes a transcription factor that binds to the sterol regulatory element-1 (SRE1), which is a decamer flanking the low density lipoprotein receptor gene and some genes involved in sterol biosynthesis.
 The protein is synthesized as a precursor that is attached to the nuclear membrane and endoplasmic reticulum.
 Following cleavage, the mature protein translocates to the nucleus and activates transcription by binding to the SRE1.
 Sterols inhibit the cleavage of the precursor, and the mature nuclear form is rapidly catabolized, thereby reducing transcription.
 The protein is a member of the basic helix-loop-helix-leucine zipper (bHLH-Zip) transcription factor family.
-This gene is located within the Smith-Magenis syndrome region on chromosome 17.
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]
+This gene is located within the Smith-Magenis syndrome region on chromosome 17. [provided by RefSeq, Mar 2016]

 GeneCards Summary for SREBF1 Gene

 SREBF1 (Sterol Regulatory Element Binding Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with SREBF1 include homozygous familial hypercholesterolemia and obesity.
-Among its related pathways are L1CAM interactions and Regulation of Cholesterol Biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with SREBF1 include Fatty Liver Disease and Lipodystrophy.
+Among its related pathways are Terpenoid backbone biosynthesis and Glucose / Energy Metabolism.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is SREBF2.

 UniProtKB/Swiss-Prot for SREBF1 Gene